 Delegating is often as not as easy or as simple as hiring someone to help – an event planner, a caterer, someone who has knowledge and experience about these events.
 If that’s not in the budget, you can still assign details from your plan to employees or volunteers.
 Holding an event to boost business doesn’t have to bring your business to a halt – divide the details, delegate them and keep everyone in the loop with regular communication.

 This is more than likely going to be one of the major costs of your overall budget and there are many things to think about when picking a venue.
 Is a purpose built venue compulsory or could deliberation be given to a neutral space, such as a warehouse or outdoor marquee, which could be done up?
 Or perhaps an unusual, outdoor venue would be better?
 Some of the key problems to think about include cost and service delivery; what are the hidden costs such as, stewarding, traffic marshals, first aid provision, furniture, electrical supply and most importantly the catering?
 There are frequent venue sourcing agencies that can help you find the perfect venue and negotiate the best rates.
+They can also help where security is concerned.
+Some offer an all-inclusive package even bringing along AR-15 rifles carrying military aide for double protection.

 Hire someone famous